-Bernard graduated in electronics, physics of semiconductor devices and silicon microelectronics from the engineering college ISEN-Lille in 1996, and simultaneously received his MSc degree in physics and technology of III-V, quantum, optoelectronic and microwave devices.
+Bernard graduated in analog and digital microelectronics from the engineering college ISEN-Lille in 1996, and simultaneously received his MSc degree in physics of electron and microwave devices.
 He was awarded his PhD on September 29th 2000 from the University of Lille for his work on the fabrication and characterization of semiconducting nanostructures.
 He was appointed in 2001 to a permanent CNRS research staff position in the Nano and Microsystems group (NAM6) at IEMN, Lille.
 He defended his habilitation thesis in 2012, and he moved to Toulouse in 2013 where he joined the MEMS group at LAAS.
-His research interests are currently focused on electromechanical transduction for M/NEMS including optomechanics, M/NEMS resonators for high-speed AFM instruments, and M/NEMS devices characterization.
-Bernard is a co-author of 5 patents and 120 communications in peer-reviewed international journals and conferences (h = 23, 2700+ citations).
-He is the head of the MNBT department of LAAS and a member of panel 08 of the national committee of scientific research (CoNRS).
+His research interests are currently focused on electromechanical transduction for M/NEMS including optomechanics, M/NEMS resonators for high-speed AFM instruments, and M/NEMS devices for ultra-low power computing.
+Bernard is a co-author of 5 patents and 130+ communications in peer-reviewed international journals and conferences.

-Vincent Mansard is a researcher in physic of materials.
-He is specialized in soft matter, rheology and microfluidic.
-He received, in 2009, a master degree in fundamental physics from Ecole Normale Supérieure de Lyon (ENS Lyon), France.
-In 2012, he defended a Ph.D. degree in physical chemistry from the Laboratory of Future, Bordeaux, France.
+Vincent is a researcher in physics of materials.
+He is specialized in soft matter, rheology and microfluidics.
+He received, in 2009, a Master's degree in fundamental physics from Ecole Normale Supérieure de Lyon (ENS Lyon), France.
+In 2012, he obtained a Ph.D. degree in physical chemistry from the Laboratory of Future, Bordeaux, France.
 He was a Postdoctoral Fellow with Pr.
 T.M.
 Squires in the University of California Santa Barbara (UCSB).
-He has been recruited as permanent scientist in November 2016 by the National Center of Scientific Research (CNRS).
+He was recruited as a permanent scientist in November 2016 by the National Center for Scientific Research (CNRS).
 He is currently working in the Laboratory for Analysis and Architecture of Systems (LAAS), Toulouse.
-He mostly focus on the development of a new type of artificial muscle called Osmotic Muscle and using swelling gels.
+His work mostly focuses on the development of a new types of artificial muscles called Osmotic Muscles and using swelling gels.

 Liviu Nicu was born in 1973 in Bucharest.
 After completing his master of electrical engineering at the Paul Sabatier University of Toulouse (France) in 1997, he joined the Integrated Microsystems Group at the LAAS (Laboratory for Analysis and Architecture of Systems) of Toulouse where he obtained his PhD in 2000 into the Micromechanical Structures field.
 From 2001 to 2003, he was R&D Engineer at Thales Avionics, Valence (France).
 His activities focused onto the development of micromechanical sensors for the civil and military navigation applications.
 In 2003 he got back to LAAS as a full time CNRS (National Center of Scientific Research) researcher where he currently works in two main research fields: the development of (1) new resonant bio(chemical)sensors using M(N)EMS technologies and of (2) investigation of innovative ways to actuate and sense the motion of M(N)EMS.